 In the middle of December, just days before my 26th birthday, I flew over to Barcelona to see my sevillano friend Santi and see his documentary and see the city itself!
 I had been trying to go for so many years and while I didn’t have the highest expectations for the city, I was pleasantly surprised by its people and the mini-culture there!
 I even got word of a secret Christmas tea time in the Gothic Quarter and attended it.
 I had a blast and needless to say I will be back, Barcelona!!! 🙂

 12. Paris & Grenoble, France

 And last but not least, on December 23rd, I headed to Grenoble (Greh-knob), France to see my friend Gwen and spend Christmas with her and her new friends and “family” there.
 I stayed until December 30th, 2014 and had a fantastic time exploring the city and navigating the French language a bit better with my amazing translator! 😉 It was definitely interesting to spend the holiday away from home but I felt right at home with Gwen and her friends from the start.
-I did miss speaking Spanish terribly and while using English to communicate was fine, I wanted to be able to communicate through cultures sometimes and English didn’t always help.
+I did miss speaking Spanish terribly and while using English to communicate was fine, I wanted to be able to communicate through the foreign languages I knew.
 At any rate, I was so happy to be near the mountains, see snow, drink warm beverages, eat amazing Italian and French food (and comfort food at Christmas) and learn how people in another part of the world live and celebrate the holidays.
-More posts on all those things I listed soon!

 That’s my 2014 travel recap.